macvmio/fugaci/README.md

 [![Watch the video](https://img.youtube.com/vi/DbzaP82zl7c/maxresdefault.jpg)](https://www.youtube.com/watch?v=DbzaP82zl7c)

+## A Building Block for macOS workflows

+Fugaci is designed as a foundational building block rather than a complete out-of-the-box solution.
+Just as Kubernetes provides a platform for orchestrating containers upon which complex systems are built, Fugaci offers the missing piece for managing ephemeral macOS virtual machines within Kubernetes.
+This allows developers and system architects to build customized workflows and higher-level solutions tailored to their specific macOS deployment needs.

 ## Status

 **Experimental**: Fugaci is currently experimental and not recommended for production use.
 However, it has been successfully used to run thousands of VMs over multiple days with continuous integration systems.